vc1492a/PyNomaly/readme.md

 stored from the original LoOP approach.
 Then, as new points are considered, these fitted attributes are called when calculating the score of the incoming streaming data due to the use of averages from the initial fit, such as the use of a global value for the expected value of the probabilistic distance.
-Despite the potential for increased error when compared to the standard approach, but it may be effective in streaming applications where refitting the standard approach over all points could be computationally expensive.
+Despite the potential for increased error when compared to the standard approach, it may be effective in streaming applications where refitting the standard approach over all points could be computationally expensive.

 While the iris dataset is not streaming data, we'll use it in this example by taking the first 120 observations